-1 Setting the field The opportunities to influence in this phase...
+Setting the field The opportunities to influence in this phase...

-- To change the model of leadership to ensure the role fits what is needed and can be sustained (e.g. the roles defined, diversity & inclusion, whether positions are appointed/elected, creation of new roles COO, Chair/SP). - To reshape the Managing Partner role (e.g. greater/less empowerment, bodies/committees, strategic influence). - To change election protocols (e.g. candidate nominations, milestones in the timetable, permissible processes, election systems) to reflect the market, evolving good practices and as a fierce friend to the firm.
+- To change the model of leadership to ensure the role fits what is needed and can be sustained (e.g. the roles defined, diversity & inclusion, whether positions are appointed/elected, creation of new roles COO, Chair/SP). - To reshape the Managing Partner role (e.g. greater/ less empowerment, bodies/committees, strategic influence). - To change election protocols (e.g. candidate nominations, milestones in the timetable, permissible processes, election systems) to reflect the market, evolving good practices and as a fierce friend to the firm.

-- Standing item as a Board regularly reviewing the pipeline of future leaders, the development offered, the on-the-job learning through roles etc. - Board away days at the right time engaging the supervisory Board on the MP role changes (through growth, mergers, scale etc.) and the role of the Board in an election. - Appoint independent advisors work with existing INEs, legal counsel and partnership specialist consultants as trusted advisors to the Board in determining the process. - Change the governance a consultation exercise and vote to change the membership agreement/deed to reflect what is right for the firm.
+• Standing item as a Board - regularly reviewing the pipeline of future leaders, the development offered, the on-the-job learning through roles etc. • Board away days - at the right time engaging the supervisory Board on the MP role changes (through growth, mergers, scale etc.) and the role of the Board

-2 Long listing candidates The opportunities to influence in this phase...
+• Appoint independent advisors - work with existing INEs, legal counsel and partnership specialist consultants as trusted advisors to the Board in

+• Change the governance - a consultation exercise and vote to change the membership agreement/deed to

-- To encourage people to come forward to increase the diversity of candidates in all senses. - To influence the "tone" of the elections by building relationships between candidates and identifying potential conflicts or splits. - To minimise the likelihood of last-minute candidates standing on a disruptive position. - To ensure candidates appreciate what the MP role really is rather than what they think it might be.
+• To encourage people to come forward to increase the

+• To influence the "tone" of the elections by building relationships between candidates and identifying

+• To minimise the likelihood of last-minute candidates

+• To ensure candidates appreciate what the MP role really is rather than what they think it might be.

-- Personal influence talking to potential candidates and advising/coaching them on the MP role and considerations on whether to stand. - SP/Chair programme sponsoring better succession
+• Personal influence - talking to potential candidates and advising/coaching them on the MP role and conplanning by combining on-the-job experiences, collective internal/external development and coaching.

-- planning by combining on-the-job experiences, collective internal/external development and coaching. - Think up to two years ahead support and develop candidates by starting succession planning early.
+• Think up to two years ahead - support and develop candidates by starting succession planning early.
 Set the tone for diversity and fair access to leadership roles.

-3 Candidate nominations The opportunities to influence in this phase...
+Candidate nominations The opportunities to influence in this phase...